-The Vale of White Horse stretches from the edge of Oxford to the threshold of the Cotswolds.
+Explore the Vale of White Horse – stretching from the edge of Oxford to the threshold of the Cotswolds – this winter.
 Its enchanting landscape is marked by a mysterious pagan past; the very name comes from the oldest chalk figure in Britain, dating back over 3,000 years.

 The Ridgeway Trail is steeped in history, having been used by traders and invaders as far back as 5,000 years ago.
 Today the 140 kilometre routeway, which stretches across counties and scenic countryside, is enjoyed by walkers, cyclists and horse riders seeking far-reaching views, historic sites and wildlife.
 Follow our 3-day trail from the ancient White Horse Hill, only 29 kilometres from Oxford, to Thame in South Oxfordshire.Read more...